browserengineering/book/book/accessibility.md

-original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.] screen reader software is typically used instead.
-The name kind of explains it all: this software reads the text on the screen out loud, so that users know what it says without having to see it.
+original motivation of screen readers was for blind users, but it's also sometimes useful for situations where the user shouldn't be looking at the screen (such as driving), or for devices with no screen.] they typically use a screen reader instead.
+The name kind of explains it all: the screen reader reads the text on the screen out loud, so that users know what it says without having to see it.

 So: what should a screen reader say?
 There are basically two big challenges we must overcome.

 First, web pages contain visual hints besides text that we need to